 I am an MBA mentor for final year MBA students, and an active, long-standing member of the Faculty of Business Advisory Panel at a local business school.

 Throughout my corporate career, I trained extensively in sales, sales negotiations, communications techniques, leadership, and coaching.

 Lastly, I am fully media trained and have extensive experience in engaging, inspiring, and motivating audiences on camera, radio, and on stage.

-When I'm not working, I practice and teach karate regularly: I hold two black belts in Shito Ryu Karate, and I am a Martial Arts Therapist.
+When I'm not working I spend hours in my kitchen playing around with food and creating meals my family, thankfully, love to eat.
+But life is about balance, so to stay fit and strong - and to allow me eat just about whatever I want - I practice and teach karate regularly.
+I hold two black belts in Shito Ryu Karate, and I am a Martial Arts Therapist.